-- · Check your shareholding balance - · Update your address details - · Advise or update your banking details for direct payment of dividends - · Access to dividend distribution summaries and holding statements.
+- · Checking your shareholding balance - · Updating your address details - · Advising or updating your banking details for direct payment of dividends - · Accessing your dividend distribution summaries and holding statements.

-To create your online access please provide RSD Registry with your email address and they will send you an invitation to register for the online access.
-Please email Dianne Brooks of RSD at shares@rsdregistry.com.au or call Dianne on (03) 5445 4222 if you have any queries.
+To create your online access please provide RSD registry with your email address and they will send you an invitation to register for the online access.
+Please email Dianne Brooks of RSD at shares@rsdregistry.com.au or call Dianne on 03 5445 4222 if you have any queries.